melon-husk/arch-logger-discord-bot/README.md

 npm install
 ```
 Then update the config.json.example file with the bot token and rename it to config.json
+Change th logChannelId in index.js to your logging channel.

 # Start
 ```bash